hmc-cs-131/cs131-course-notes/markdown/lec05.md

 There are different ways to write functions in Haskell, and you may explore other syntax options, such as using case expressions.
 However, in this lecture, we focused on using pattern matching on function arguments.

-# Recursive Data Types and Functions

-## Recursive Data Types
+## Recursive Data Types with Lists

 Recursive data types in Haskell allow us to define complex data structures that can include references to objects of the same type within themselves.
 One quintessential example of a recursive data type is a list.
 We can define a list in Haskell using the keyword `data` and the recursive structure of a list can be expressed as follows: